qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/classes.rst

 Methods can be tagged to be specific for just one browser.
 The class system and the generator are responsible for selecting the correct version of the method for the current browser.
 The generator may create optimized builds and strip out all methods, which are not needed for a given browser.

 Features:
 * Runtime selection of the correct method depending on the current browser
 * Optimized builds

   * Loader script which automatically loads the correct version
   * Maybe toggle other optimizations for specific browsers as well (for example, do string optimizations only in IE)

-See :doc:`variants` for more details.
+See :doc:`/pages/development/variants` for more details.

 .. _pages/classes#more_runtime_checks:

 More runtime checks
 -------------------

 * More runtime checks in the source version
 * Strip the checks from the build version
 * Remove debugging code from the build version

 .. _pages/classes#class_declaration_quick_ref:

 Class Declaration Quick Ref
 ---------------------------

 * :doc:`class_quickref` - a quick syntax overview